-Intuit, QuickBooks’ parent company, handily deserves its reputation as one of the most reliable accounting software brands.
-QuickBooks Online, Intuit’s cloud-based accounting software solution, includes typical features like invoicing, billing, and receipt scanning—and even its cheapest plan includes more comprehensive tracking than many competitors:
+Intuit, QuickBooks' parent company, handily deserves its reputation as one of the most reliable financial, tax, and accounting software providers.
+QuickBooks Online, Intuit's cloud-based accounting software solution, includes typical features like invoicing, billing, and receipt scanning—and even its cheapest plan includes more comprehensive tracking than many competitors:

 - Mileage tracking

 - Sales tax tracking